vjovanov/actormig/actor-migration.md

 Note that this will happen even when the watched actor terminated normally.
 In Scala linked actors terminate, with the same termination reason, only if one of the actors terminates abnormally.

-   If the system can not be migrated solely with watching the user has the two alternatives described in "Deciding on Migration".
+   If the system can not be migrated solely with watching the user has the two alternatives described in "Limitations of the Migration Kit".

    NOTE: There is another subtle difference between Scala and Akka actors.
 In Scala, `link`/`watch` to the already dead actor will not have affect.
 In Akka, watching the already dead actor will result in sending the `Terminated` message.
 This can give unexpected behavior in the Step 5 of the migration guide.